ldakhoa/GistHub/PRIVACY.md

 ## Image security

+When using GistHub to upload images to Imgur, we take several measures to protect your privacy.
+Specifically, we:
-GistHub will use secure transmission protocols (such as HTTPS) to encrypt the communication between the application and Imgur's servers during the image upload process.
+- Use secure transmission protocols (such as HTTPS) to encrypt communication between the application and Imgur's servers during the upload process.
-GistHub will not modify or alter the original image content during the upload process, unless explicitly authorized by the user.
+- Do not modify or alter the original image content during the upload process, unless explicitly authorized by the user.
-GistHub will not store any images locally on the device after they have been successfully uploaded to Imgur.
+- Do not store any images locally on the device after they have been successfully uploaded to Imgur.
-Uploaded images will be stored anonymously on Imgur's servers and don't belong to any specific Imgur account.
-Those images may be subject to Imgur's privacy policy and terms of service.
+- Store uploaded images anonymously on Imgur's servers, without being associated with any specific Imgur account.
+Please note that these images may be subject to Imgur's privacy policy and terms of service.

 ## Support